-1. The purpose of the annual review of safeguarding in the school is to assure the Board of the Harpur Trust, through the Schools Committee, that:

-•policies are compliant with current law and best practice and are adhered to; and

-•prompt and appropriate action is taken where concerns are identified; and

-•proper records are being kept.
+- 1. The purpose of the annual review of safeguarding in the school is to assure the Board of the Harpur Trust, through the Schools Committee, that: - a policies are compliant with current law and best practice and are adhered to; - b prompt and appropriate action is taken where concerns are identified; and - c proper records are being kept.